lazystone/lazystone.github.io/_posts/2017-03-12-time-matters.markdown

  * Then there is a change in the time zone, for example DST starts earlier.
  * Next time when client asks for that date, it receives different local time, because transformation goes wrong.

+So, you had everything right, but result is wrong.
+Life is unfair.
+Deal with it.

+# What you _can_ do

+You can use local date/time everywhere.
+If there is no need to show that time in time zone different from where _event_ takes place then you don't need to transform it.
+And you don't need to build a service which returns you time zone based on location.
+In this case your date/time will be consistent all over your system and the chance of mistake will be minimal.

+That's what you should strive for.

+# When you need to transform to UTC